-Potential effects of aerial emissions from agriculture on European sites will be considered in screening the Plan Strategy in Section 4 and will also be a consideration at LPP when reviewing or allocating any zoned land.
+Effects of aerial emissions on European site will be considered in screening the Plan Strategy in Section 4 and will also be a consideration at LPP when reviewing or allocating any zoned land.

-Disturbance (Other)
+Effects from Disturbance (Other)

 Noise, light or activity during construction and operation can have adverse impacts on sensitive species and mammals and birds in particular.
 Salmon passage can also be affected by vibration from piling or lighting.
-Such disturbance from construction or additional built development can occur within or adjacent to international sites or functionally linked land.
+Such disturbance from construction or additional built development can occur within or adjacent to European sites or functionally linked land.
 It may create barrier effects to species; result in changes in species breeding, roosting, commuting and foraging behaviour; or increase predation.
 Construction can be planned to avoid causing disturbance at critical times and development can be designed or located to avoid disturbance to sensitive species during operation.